House where JonBenét Ramsey was found dead up for sale

 (NewsNation) — The Colorado home where JonBenét Ramsey was found dead is up for sale, with a listing price of just under $7 million.

 The 6-year-old girl was discovered in the basement of the Boulder home in 1996, having been bludgeoned and strangled.
-No one has been charged in her death, and the investigation has been the subject of numerous docuseries and films over the years.
+No one has been charged in her death, and the investigation has been the subject of numerous docuseries and films.

-The home was purchased by the Ramseys in 1991 for $500,000, the Denver Post reported.
+The Ramseys purchased the home in 1991 for $500,000, the Denver Post reported.
 They ultimately sold the property in 1998 to a group of investors and the address was changed, and large trees and fencing were added.

-The current owners purchased the home for $1.04 million in 2004, the outlet reported.
+The outlet reported that the current owners purchased the home for $1.04 million in 2004.

-The house has been on and off the market several times over the years, according to People magazine, and was last listed at $2 million in 2014.
+According to People magazine, the house has been on and off the market several times over the years and was last listed at $2 million in 2014.
 This time around, it’s listed at $6.95 million.

-The 7,240-square-foot home, which has five bedroom and five bathrooms, is described by LIV Sotheby’s International Realty as a “stately and modernized” 1920s Tudor home in an “epic” location with “stunning curb appeal.”
-The home includes a 1,141-square-foot top floor penthouse suite with two full bathrooms and a fireplace, according to the listing.
-The second floor has four bedrooms, a game room, private deck and terrace.
+The 7,240-square-foot home, which has five bedrooms and five bathrooms, is described by LIV Sotheby’s International Realty as a “stately and modernized” 1920s Tudor home in an “epic” location with “stunning curb appeal.”
+According to the listing, the home includes a 1,141-square-foot top-floor penthouse suite with two full bathrooms and a fireplace.
+The second floor has four bedrooms, a game room, a private deck, and a terrace.

 The listing adds that the house has “timeless appeal.”

-Ramsey was found dead in the basement of the home Dec.
-26, 1996, bludgeoned and strangled, several hours after her mother called 911 to say her daughter was missing and a ransom note had been left behind.
+Ramsey was found dead in the home’s basement on December 26, 1996, bludgeoned and strangled, several hours after her mother called 911 to say her daughter was missing and a ransom note had been left behind.
 Her death was ruled a homicide, but nobody was ever prosecuted.

 The case will be reviewed by state cold case experts this year, investigating authorities announced in November.